auraphp/Aura.Router/docs/getting-started.md

 1. A `$name` (for when you need to generate link from the route)
 2. A `$path` (with optional named token placeholders)
-3. An optional `$handler` (a closure, callback, action class, controller class, etc); if you do not pass a handler, the route will use the $name parameter as the handler.
+3. An optional `$handler` (a closure, callback, action object, controller class, etc); if you do not pass a handler, the route will use the `$name` parameter as the handler.

 For example, this route named `blog.read` will match against a `GET` request on the path `/blog/42` (or any other `{id}` value).
 It also defines a closure as a handler for the route, using a _ServerRequestInterface_ instance and a _ResponseInterface_ instance as arguments.